Skip to main content

 2.1 SendMessage -> graph.astream()

-Valid responses to an A2A SendMessage call are a Message or Task.
-Aion Server constructs the response using this precedence: (1) a2a_outbox (authoritative) If the returned dictionary contains a2a_outbox, it must be an A2AOutbox instance wrapping either a Task or a Message.
+Valid responses to an A2A SendMessage call are a Task.
+Aion Server constructs the response using this precedence: (1) SDK-managed response buffer (authoritative when populated) The runtime maintains a request-scoped messaging buffer for the current turn.
+SDK helpers and other higher-level response surfaces should write to that buffer first.
+This includes streamed output that is intended to become the durable reply.
+When this buffer is non-empty, it is the authoritative source for A2A response compilation.
+(2) a2a_outbox If the returned dictionary contains a2a_outbox, it must be an A2AOutbox instance wrapping either a Task or a Message.
 Server-owned fields are enforced:

 • task_id and context_id are set to current values managed by Aion Server.